 By now, you would probably have a clear idea of the customer’s needs and interests.
 Moving further, you have to think decisively and creatively to come up with a strategy where you can protect their interests.
 Finding a solution like this can be quite difficult, especially in a call center.
 The following questions might be of help:

-• Can we take the help of someone from a different department for a fresh perspective on resolving the issues at hand?
+- Can we get the help of someone from a different department with a fresh perspective on resolving the issues at hand?

-Once your angry customer lets off all the steam, try to probe him and gather as much information about the prevalent issue as possible.
-Next, analyze all the information and try to land upon a solution that satisfies all the concerned parties or else chances are that you wind up back at square one.
+Once your angry customer lets off all the steam, try to probe them and gather as much information as possible about the prevalent issue.
+Next, analyze all the information and try to come up with a solution that satisfies all the parties concerned, or else chances are that you wind up back at square one.

 However, keep in mind that you are running a business and do not overcompensate the customer.
 Make sure that you arrive at a fair and justifiable solution that can be agreed upon by both parties.